Deep SPI: Safe Policy Improvement via World Models: Experiments

 \section{Experiments}

 In this section, we evaluate the practical performance of \texttt{DeepSPI} in environments where (i) representation learning is essential and (ii) dynamics are complex.
-We use the Atari Arcade Learning Environment (ALE; \citealt{bellemare13arcade}) and represent each state by four stacked frames.
-Although ALE domains feature diverse dynamics, they are largely deterministic.
-To introduce stochasticity, we follow \citet{machado18arcade} and employ two standard tricks: \emph{sticky actions}, where with probability $p_{\action}$ the previous action is repeated (simulating joystick or reaction-time imperfections), and \emph{random initialisation}, where the agent begins after $n_{\text{NOOP}}$ initial no-op frames.
+We use the Atari Arcade Learning Environment (ALE; \citealt{bellemare13arcade}) and consider each state as four stacked frames.
+ALE domains feature a wide range of dynamics; to further introduce stochasticity, we follow \citet{machado18arcade} and employ two standard tricks: \emph{sticky actions}, where with probability $p_{\action}$ the previous action is repeated (simulating joystick or reaction-time imperfections), and \emph{random initialisation}, where the agent begins after $n_{\text{NOOP}}$ initial no-op frames.
 We set $p_{\action}=0.3$ and $n_{\text{NOOP}}=60$.

 As baselines, we consider PPO (vectorized \texttt{cleanRL} implementation; \citealp{huang2022cleanrl}) and \texttt{DeepMDPs} \citep{DBLP:conf/icml/GeladaKBNB19}.
 Essentially, \texttt{DeepMDPs} are principled auxiliary tasks (the losses $\localrewardloss{}, \localtransitionloss{}$ presented in Sect.~\ref{sec:deep-spi}) that can be plugged to any RL algorithm to improve the representation learned (with guarantees).
 The main difference with \texttt{DeepSPI} is that $\localrewardloss{}$, $\localtransitionloss{}$ are able to push the updated policy out of the neighborhood by learning the representation via the additional losses, for which updates are not constrained.
-This means that \emph{none of the guarantees presented in this paper apply} to \texttt{DeepMDPs}.
-For a fair comparison, we plugged the \texttt{DeepMDP} losses to (vectorized) PPO and we use the same latent space, network architectures, and distributions as \texttt{DeepSPI}.
+This means that \emph{none of the SPI guarantees presented in this paper apply} to \texttt{DeepMDPs}.
+For a fair comparison, we plugged the \texttt{DeepMDP} losses to (vectorized) PPO, and we use the architecture as for \texttt{DeepSPI}.
 We use the default \texttt{cleanRL}'s hyperparameters for the three algorithms, except for the data collection ($128$ environments with a horizon of $8$ steps).